 Use cases

-After a request from a user in the Chinese mainland reaches an ESA POP, the Access Optimization (Chinese Mainland Network) feature selects the optimal POP to handle the request based on the origin server's location.
+After a request from a user in the Chinese mainland reaches a POP, the Access Optimization (Chinese Mainland Network) feature selects the optimal POP to handle the request based on the origin server's location.
 If the origin server is located outside the Chinese mainland, a POP in a region such as Hong Kong is used for origin requests to ensure a good experience.

 Procedure